jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 ![Screenshot from 2023-07-11 11-29-07](https://github.com/jckaizen/azure-ad-port/assets/57122203/3f7d6f0e-7762-43f8-bbeb-92717df43c38)

 <p>Next, create a new virtual machine.
 This VM will be an Ubuntu 20.04 LTS server.
 Put it under the same resource group as the Windows one and select 2 CPU cores for it as well.
-You also want to change "Authentication type" from "SSH public key" to "Password" since we aren't remoting into this machine using SSH.
+You also want to change the "Authentication type" from "SSH public key" to "Password" since we aren't remoting into this machine using SSH.
 Make sure you remember the username and password as well (We will use SSH to remote into it but from the Windows client later on.)</p>

 ![Screenshot from 2023-07-11 11-31-43](https://github.com/jckaizen/azure-ad-port/assets/57122203/c0636964-9afb-446f-8d3e-56b3e7479d8a)

-<p>Under "Networking", chagne the virtual network to be the same as the Windows client.
+<p>Under "Networking", change the virtual network to be the same as the Windows client.
 This will put them in the same network.
 Afterwards, continue to "Review + create" and create the VM.</p>

 ![Screenshot from 2023-07-11 11-32-29](https://github.com/jckaizen/azure-ad-port/assets/57122203/9349b5fb-f684-4d7b-8513-7007e6eddb57)